 - Nuclear Physician

 Is There Going to be Demand for Nuclear Medicine Physicians?

-There were about 372,400 jobs for Nuclear Medicine Physician in 2016 (in the United States).
+In the United States, there were 372,400 jobs for Nuclear Medicine Physician in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Nuclear Medicine Physician by 2026.
 The BLS estimates 14,300 yearly job openings in this field.